montopolis/desdinova/README.md

 - put any scripts you need in `Analytics.astro`

-## STAGING/PRODUCTION environments support
+## Local/Staging/Production environments support

-If you create a `BUILD_MODE` .ENV variable on Cloudflare Pages or locally you can conditionally render code/scripts as required.
+If you create a `BUILD_MODE` .ENV variable on Cloudflare Pages or locally (copy `.env.example` to `.env`) you can conditionally render code/scripts as required.

 This allows you to conditionally include scripts or HTML as needed per Environment.